 Summary

-In summary, freezing rhubarb is not as complex of a process as one may think.
-It all boils down to knowing when the perfect time to harvest is, the quick prepping process in-between, and using your rhubarb supply within the allocated one-year window to ensure its freshness.
+In summary, freezing rhubarb is not as complex a process as one may think.
+It all boils down to knowing when the perfect time to harvest is, the quick prepping process in between, and using your rhubarb supply within the allocated one-year window to ensure its freshness.

-And for anyone wondering if freezing rhubarb hinders the quality of nutrients, the answer is no. In fact, freezing your rhubarb holds in more nutrients than if you left your rhubarb out for a couple of days!
+And for anyone wondering if freezing rhubarb hinders the quality of nutrients, the answer is no. Freezing your rhubarb holds in more nutrients than if you left your rhubarb out for a couple of days!

-Overall, rhubarb freezes really well and is an excellent ingredient to make tasty dishes and desserts any time of the year.
+So if you have ever wondered if you can freeze rhubarb, the answer is yes!
+Overall, rhubarb freezes well and is an excellent ingredient to make tasty dishes and desserts any time of the year.

-Luckily, all you need is a simple step-by-step guide on how to freeze rhubarb like this one, some fresh rhubarb, and an old-fashioned freezer to make that happen.
+Luckily, all you need is a simple step-by-step guide on freezing rhubarb like this one, some fresh rhubarb, and an old-fashioned freezer to make that happen.

 Such a great way to enjoy summer produce throughout the year!